Acute myeloid leukemia

 Certain chemicals can increase your risk for AML, including long-term exposure to benzene, which is a chemical used in some industries like rubber, oil, gasoline, and shoe manufacturing.
 It can also be found in cigarette smoke, car fumes, cleaning products, detergents, art supplies, and paints.

-Extremely high doses of radiation, including radiation for cancer treatment, can increase the risk of developing AML.
+Extremely high doses of radiation, including radiation therapy from cancer treatment, can increase the risk of developing AML.

 Blood disorders